Welcome to MSc Social Work

 - Examining global and international perspectives on social work to further develop understanding and capacity as a professional social worker.

 Placements in social work and health organisations are a key feature of this course.
 Over the duration of the programme, you will spend 170 days on placement, which will include 70 days on your first placement and 100 days on the second placement.
-Placements will generally be located across Lincolnshire County Council or within the Humber Social Work Teaching Partnership area.
+Placements are generally located across partners in Lincolnshire, North Lincolnshire, and North East Lincolnshire.
+Students will be expected to travel across the county as necessary to attend their allocated placement.
 At least one of the placements will take place in a statutory setting.
-Students are usually required to be at the University three days per week during teaching time, and expected to allocate one to two working days per week for independent study, research, preparation, and to complete assessed work.

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.